Article

 • A warehouse setup with RFID + supervisors using a desktop dashboard

-• A small business choosing an all-in-one solution for time tracking and payroll
+• A small business choosing an all-in-one solution for time tracking and payroll management

 Hybrid systems offer flexibility but need thoughtful integration to avoid data silos.